One Book One County

 It's very easy!
-Just stop by the Main Library, Ossian Branch, or online to check out a copy of the book today.
+Just stop by the Main Library, Ossian Branch, the Northeast Indiana Digital Library, or online to check out a copy of the book today.
 Get it as a regular novel, graphic novel, audiobook, eBook, or eAudiobook.
 We have so many different versions of the book, it'll be hard not to find one to enjoy!

 Past community reads include "Rocket Boys" by Homer Hickam, "The Art of Racing in the Rain" by Garth Stein, "Room" by Emma Donoghue, "The Reading Promise" by Alice Ozma, "The Bone Garden" by Tess Gerritsen, and "Where Am I Eating?
 An Adventure Through the Global Food Economy" by Kelsey Timmerman.